BrandonCouts/weight-tracker/README.md

 ## Features

-- Light and dark themes with a toggle in the navigation.
+- Light and dark themes adjustable in the user settings.
 - Daily food tracker with calorie totals and remaining allowance based on profile info.
 - User settings page to adjust height, gender, and daily calorie cut.
 - Role-based access control with admin-only error log view and ability to clear logs.